 Most restaurants offer a menu del día for around 10-15 euros and includes an appetizer, main dish, and either coffee or dessert.
 Once you see restaurants opening up again follow the locals to find the best places!
 They should have the menu posted outside so you can choose before you sit down.
 I’d recommend one with paella – an amazing and popular Spanish seafood dish.

-Another popular way to eat lunch is by doing a tapa crawl!
+Another popular way to eat lunch is by doing a tapas crawl!
 Tapas are basically a vital part to life in Spain.
 If you have time, look up all of the different stories of where tapas originated.
 There’s tons!
 A tapa is essentially an appetizer or a small portion of any kind of food.
-The best way to do a tapa crawl is to find a street with lots of bars and bar hop!
+The best way to do a tapas crawl is to find a street with lots of bars and bar hop!
 This way you can have an assortment of tapas till your tummy’s content. 🙂

 Or, another fun way is to find one of the markets near you, like Mercado de San Miguel.
 They typically have tons of different varieties of food that you can taste, some exotic (like sea urchin!) and some your typical Spanish cuisine.